lexO-dat/CELLM/README.md

 - web chat
 - cli app

-NOTE: for the moment you have to run:
+NOTE: for the moment fro the cli you have to run:
 - the cello api in one terminal
+- the cli or the frontend

+for the frontend you have to run:
+- the cello api in one terminal
 - the rag api
-- the cli or the frontend
+- the frontend app

 All the information about how to run this modules is on the prerequisites section.

 ## Running the web chat (i have to correct something on the compose for this)

 - You have to install Docker, you can follow the install instructions on their docs page: [Docker docs](https://docs.docker.com/)

-- Run the frontend as shown in the Prerequisites section.
 - Run the following command to execute the Docker compose (run it ot the root folder of the project):

 ``` bash
 sudo docker compose up
 ```